rklymentiev/py-for-neuro/chapters/chapter7.md

 Credits: [Wikipedia](https://en.wikipedia.org/wiki/Electroencephalography)

-In this exercise we will convert a signal at FpZ channel from time domain to a frequency domain.
+In this exercise, we will convert a signal at FpZ channel from the time domain to a frequency domain.
 Data represents a sample from Cavanagh et al. (2019) study.
 This sample consists of around 10 seconds of data measurements sample at 500 Hz frequency and measured at 66 channels.

 1. Load the pickled dictionary.
 Path to the file `"exercises/data/eeg_sample.pickle"`.
 Dictionary has 4 values, `ch_names`: 1D array with channel names; `data`: 2D array with EEG measurements, shape of the array (66, 50001); `srate`: sampling rate (Hz); `times`: time points.
 2. Find the index of `Fpz` channel from the channel names.
 3. Get the total amount of observations (need for normalization of Fourier coefficients).
 4. Pass the signal data from the `Fpz` channel to the `fft` functions.
-You can use both NumPy and SciPy functions, that will produce the same results.
+You can use both NumPy and SciPy functions that will produce the same results.
 5. Plot the signal in time and frequency domains.

 Dictionary `eeg` looks as follows: